Journal of Marketing

-This paper studies how firms should design a product by choosing the carbon footprint and price when facing climate concerns.
-The authors first show how the cost and demand effects of reducing the carbon footprint determine the profit-maximizing carbon footprint and price, and examine how firms should adjust the product design in the face of stronger climate concerns.
-Paradoxically, they find that stronger climate concerns may increase the firm’s climate impact.
-Second, the authors establish that offsetting carbon emissions to reach a net zero climate impact may create a win-win outcome for the firm and the climate, even if the product’s carbon footprint before offsetting is larger.
-Third, the authors show how government regulation in the form of a cap-and-trade scheme or a carbon tax affects product design, firm profitability, and the adoption of green technologies.
-Finally, the authors study profit-maximizing product design and carbon offsetting under competition.
-These results are meant to help marketers understand the consequences of voicing climate concerns with an organization.
+This paper studies how organizations should design a product by choosing the carbon footprint and price in a market with climate concerns.
+The authors first show how the cost and demand effects of reducing the product carbon footprint determine the profit-maximizing design.
+Paradoxically, they find that stronger climate concerns may increase the overall, corporate carbon footprint, even if the product itself is greener.
+Next, the authors establish that offsetting carbon emissions can create a win-win outcome for the firm and climate if the cost of compensation is sufficiently low.
+Third, the authors show how regulation in the form of a cap-and-trade scheme or a carbon tax affects product design, firm profitability, and green technology adoption.
+Finally, the authors extend the analysis to a competitive scenario.
+Overall, these results help marketing professionals understand the subtle consequences of voicing climate concerns within an organization.